keypom/keypom/README.md

 For simple drops:
 ```
+// Using NEAR-API-JS
 yarn simple

+// Using SDK
+yarn simple-sdk
 ```
 For FT drops:
 ```
+// Using NEAR-API-JS
 yarn ft

+// Using SDK
+yarn ft-sdk
 ```
 For NFT drops:
 ```
+// Using NEAR-API-JS
 yarn nft

+// Using SDK
+yarn nft-sdk
 ```
 For Function Call drops:
 ```
+// Using NEAR-API-JS
 yarn fc

+// Using SDK
+yarn fc-sdk
 ```

 # Query Information From Keypom